locustio/locust/docs/writing-a-locustfile.rst

 Writing a locustfile
 ======================

 A locustfile is a normal python file.
-The only requirement is that it declares at least one class— let's call it the locust class—that inherits from the class Locust.
+The only requirement is that it declares at least one class — let's call it the user class — that inherits from the class :py:class:`User <locust.core.User>`.

-The Locust class
+The User class
 ================

-A locust class represents one user (or a swarming locust if you will).
-Locust will spawn (hatch) one instance of the locust class for each user that is being simulated.
-There are a few attributes that a locust class should typically define.
+A user class represents one user (or a swarming locust if you will).
+Locust will spawn (hatch) one instance of the User class for each user that is being simulated.
+There are a few attributes that a User class should typically define.

 The *wait_time* attribute
 -------------------------